phalcon-kit/docs/docs/core/bootstrap.md

 ## Method #2: Extending

-Extending the `Zemit\Bootstrap` class will give you the most flexibility because you can modify default behaviors at your convenience.
+Extending the `PhalconKit\Bootstrap` class will give you the most flexibility because you can modify default behaviors at your convenience.
 There is mainly two phases that you can inject your own core components and services:
 The `initialization` phase and then the `registration` phase.